 define mqttClient MQTT 192.168.0.1:1883

-The command to create an MQTT client corresponds to the following “define name-of-mqtt-client MQTT host-or-ip-of-mqtt-server:port-of-server”.
-If your MQTT server has the IP address “192.168.0.1”, the port 1883, which corresponds to the standard port for MQTT), the command to create the MQTT client is “define mqttClient MQTT 192.168.0.1:1883”.
-Of course, any other name can be used for “mqttClient”.
+The command to create a MQTT client corresponds to the following "define name-of-mqtt-client MQTT host-or-ip-of-mqtt-server:port-of-the-server".
+So if your MQTT server has the IP address "192.168.0.1", the port 1883 which is the default port for MQTT) the command to create the MQTT client is "define mqttClient MQTT 192.168.0.1:1883".
+Of course, any other name can be used for "mqttClient".

 shutdown restart